 Studying overseas can be a great investment in your future although before you begin, it is important that you think carefully about the costs involved and how these will be funded.

 Throughout your studies, you will be expected to pay for your University of Lincoln tuition fees in addition to living expenses such as accommodation and food.
 To help you plan your finances, this page contains information regarding the tuition fees you will be expected to pay, our wide range of international scholarships, and information and advice regarding living costs and creating a budget.
 We encourage you to read this page carefully before starting your application to the University of Lincoln.

 As a student at the University of Lincoln, you will be required to pay tuition fees for each year of your course.
 Depending on the type of programme and study level, the cost of tuition can vary.
 For information on specific course fees, please see individual course pages.

 To help you manage the cost of your tuition fees, there are a range of instalment options and payment methods available, however these can vary depending on your student status.

 In the UK, university students are classified as either Home or Overseas students in relation to the cost of tuition fees.

 Your student status, and therefore the level of tuition fee you are required to pay, is determined by your nationality and the country where you usually live.

-If you do not meet the criteria, or you do not provide sufficient information to be classed as a Home or EU student, you will be classed as an overseas student for tuition fee purposes.
+If you do not meet the criteria for Home fees, or you do not provide sufficient evidence to be classed as a Home student, you will be classed as an Overseas student for tuition fee purposes.